Black Cab (band)

-Black Cab is a Melbourne based drone and electronica group.
+Black Cab is a Melbourne-based drone and electronica group.
 The band has released six studio albums.

 Biography

-1999-2008: Altamont Diary & Jesus East
+1999–2008: Altamont Diary and Jesus East

 Melbourne-based Australian band Black Cab's principal songwriters are guitarist James Lee and vocalist Andrew Coates, who originally performed together in early 1990s industrial rock group Foil.
-After an initial collaboration in 1999 produced a limited edition 3 track EP entitled Illinois Chapter, Coates moved to San Francisco and began writing what would become the band's first full length album Altamont Diary (2004), a concept album loosely based on the Rolling Stones' Altamont Free Concert.
+After an initial collaboration in 1999 produced a limited edition 3-track EP entitled Illinois Chapter, Coates moved to San Francisco and began writing what would become the band's first full-length album, Altamont Diary (2004), a concept album loosely based on the Rolling Stones' Altamont Free Concert.
 The album was recorded gradually over a two-year period and was produced and mixed by Melbourne producer Woody Annison.
 At that time James Lee was playing in Melbourne bands Registered Nurse and The Fergs.
 The debut album also featured a number of local Melbourne musicians including Richard Andrew on drums (Registered Nurse, Underground Lovers), Andrew McCubbin and Glenn Sharpe on sitar, as well as Adam Cunha from San Francisco mod rock group Helium Angel.
 The album Altamont Diary was released in mid-2004.
 Joining Black Cab for related live shows were Anthony Paine on bass (High Pass Filter), Steve Law (Zen Paradox) and Alex Jarvis (Automatic).
 Ashley Naylor (Even) also guested at a number of shows during 2005 and 2006.

-The live band contributed recordings for what would become the bands' second album Jesus East which was released in Australia in 2006 on Interstate 40 Music/Pharmacy Records and in Europe in early 2007 courtesy of Hamburg based indie label Stickman Records.
+The live band contributed recordings for what would become the band's second album, Jesus East, which was released in Australia in 2006 on Interstate 40 Music/Pharmacy Records and in Europe in early 2007, courtesy of Hamburg-based indie label Stickman Records.
 Guest vocals on the track 13 Days were performed by Japanese LA-based vocalist and performance artist Sayaka Yabuki.
 The album also featured studio recordings from sitar master Radhey Gupta and tabla percussionist Hermant Kumar.
-The legendary road manager of the Rolling Stones on their fateful 1969 US tour, Sam Cutler recorded a spoken word for the track "Valiant" where he recalls his time managing and living with the Grateful Dead in the early 1970s.
+The legendary road manager of the Rolling Stones on their fateful 1969 US tour, Sam Cutler, recorded a spoken word for the track "Valiant" where he recalls his time managing and living with the Grateful Dead in the early 1970s.
 The band toured the Netherlands, Germany and Austria in May 2007 and a limited edition tour EP, Surrender, was released to coincide with the tour and featured remixes of tracks from "Jesus East" by Woody Annison and Steve Law, as well as a number of live recordings from shows in 2006.
-Many tracks from the Jesus East and Altamont Diary LPs were used in the 2013 feature-length documentary on the life of Australian surfer Wayne Lynch directed by Craig Griffin, 'Uncharted Waters'.
+Many tracks from the Jesus East and Altamont Diary LPs were used in the 2013 feature-length documentary on the life of Australian surfer Wayne Lynch directed by Craig Griffin, Uncharted Waters.